crystalwidjaja/lobster/README.md

 					<p>Frederic Edwin Church (American, 1826-1900)</p>
 				</div>
 			</div>
-	 - I used CSS to create a side scroll:
+	 - I used CSS to create a side scroll class.
+The most important of this class is the "overflow-x:scroll" and "display:inline-block" because they let the art pieces go beyond the regular page dimensions and keep them in line.
 		 ```   .scrolling-pics {
 			overflow-x:scroll;
 			overflow-y:hidden;